imtejagst/Diabetes-prediction-ML-web-app/README.md

 # diabetes prediction Machine learning web app

 This web app is designed for doctors, medical profesionals and even for a common man who can understand the data.
-The app predicts the accuracy of occurance of diabetes in a person.This is a fun project and more experimenting with streamlit library. i will try to add refinements in the future.
+The app predicts the accuracy of occurance of diabetes in a person.This is a fun project and more of experimenting with streamlit library. i will try to add refinements in the future.

 * Data is collected from https://www.kaggle.com/uciml/pima-indians-diabetes-database